Income inequality in China: Impact

-In December 2009, a survey conducted by the Economy and Nation Weekly magazine of Xinhua news revealed that 34 out of the 50 leading Chinese economists surveyed think of income inequality as a challenge to China's sustainable development.
-Economist Kenneth Rogoff also cautioned on the problem of income inequality, commenting that “There is no doubt that income inequality is the single biggest threat to social stability around the world, whether it is in the United States, the European periphery, or China.”
-Income inequality is argued to be a menace to social stability, and potentially causes a disappearance of middle class capital that would impede China's economic growth.
+In December 2009, a survey conducted by the Economy and Nation Weekly magazine of state media outlet Xinhua News Agency revealed that 34 out of the 50 leading Chinese economists surveyed see income inequality as a challenge to China's sustainable development.
+Economist Kenneth Rogoff also cautioned on the problem of income inequality, commenting that "There is no doubt that income inequality is the single biggest threat to social stability around the world, whether it is in the United States, the European periphery, or China."
+It has been argued that income inequality is a menace to social stability, and that a shrinking of middle class capital could impede China's economic growth.

-“Hu Angang, an influential researcher in China, warned that further increases in regional disparities may lead to China’s dissolution, like in the former Yugoslavia,” while other scholars have noted that “further expansions of the differences may create serious social and political problems, generate nationalist conflicts and negatively influence China’s economic and social stability.”

-“The current institutions and policies are detrimental to China’s future growth because the sector-biased income transfers and expenditures on health, housing, and education not only distort economic incentives of the workers in the sectors, but will also affect the human-capital attainments of their children, which may further widen the rural-urban income gap.”
-In other words, current income inequality created largely as a result of government policy favoring urban centers begets further rural-urban income inequality, which creates a vicious cycle and further reinforces regional and rural-urban inequalities.
+A 2024 study by Stanford University and Center for Strategic and International Studies showed increasing discontent in China with income inequality and with a perceived "unfair economic system" in comparison to past decades.

 Policy recommendations

 Economic reform

-Research published by the International Monetary Fund indicates that “continuing with the current growth pattern would further increase already high investment and saving needs to unsustainable levels, lower urban employment growth, and widen the rural-urban income gap.”
-Instead, they recommend reducing subsidies to industry and investment, encouraging the development of the services industry, and reducing barriers to labor mobility, believing that this would result in a “more balanced growth with an investment-to-GDP ratio that is consistent with medium-term saving trends, faster growth in urban employment, and a substantial reduction in the income gap between rural and urban residents.”
+Research published by the International Monetary Fund indicates that "continuing with the current growth pattern would further increase already high investment and saving needs to unsustainable levels, lower urban employment growth, and widen the rural-urban income gap."
+Instead, they recommend reducing subsidies to industry and investment, encouraging the development of the services industry, and reducing barriers to labor mobility, believing that this would result in a "more balanced growth with an investment-to-GDP ratio that is consistent with medium-term saving trends, faster growth in urban employment, and a substantial reduction in the income gap between rural and urban residents."
 With regard to labor mobility reform, research published in the journal of Economic Modelling suggests that reforms in the rural land rental market and Hukou system alongside efforts to increase off-farm labor mobility would dramatically reduce the urban-rural income ratio.
-Additionally, the research states that “the combination of WTO accession and factor market reforms improves both efficiency and equality significantly.”
-WTO accession means that the economy will become more liberalized and open, “likely resulting in dramatic shifts in regional comparative advantages.”
-This regional disparity will likely be exacerbated by continued government investment in coastal regions, so “further liberalizing and investing in the economy in the inland region is thus an important developmental strategy for the government to both promote economic growth and reduce regional inequality.”
+Additionally, the research states that "the combination of WTO accession and factor market reforms improves both efficiency and equality significantly."
+WTO accession means that the economy will become more liberalized and open, "likely resulting in dramatic shifts in regional comparative advantages."
+This regional disparity will likely be exacerbated by continued government investment in coastal regions, so "further liberalizing and investing in the economy in the inland region is thus an important developmental strategy for the government to both promote economic growth and reduce regional inequality."